The goal of rehabilitation therapy is to help patients return to normal activities following an injury or illness.

 An injury or illness can have a lasting effect on strength and function, so part of the rehabilitation process involves determining when a patient can safely return to work and other activities.

-During National Rehab Week, Regional One Health’s rehabilitation professionals are educating patients about the many services they offer.
-Dardhielle Jean, OTR/L, CHT, not only helps patients recover through occupational and hand therapy, she and her colleagues offer Functional Capacity Evaluations to determine when patients can resume work and other activities.
+During National Rehab Week, Regional One Health is educating patients about the many services our rehabilitation therapists offer.
+Functional Capacity Evaluations can determine when patients can resume work and other activities.

-Jean said patients are typically referred by their primary care physician.
-When she receives a referral, she gathers information about the patient’s injury or illness and overall health and then contacts them to let them know what to expect.
+Patients are typically referred by their primary care physician.
+When a therapists receives a referral, they gather information about the patient’s injury or illness and overall health and then contacts them to let them know what to expect.

 The evaluation itself varies based on a patient’s condition and goals.

 Some patients with chronic conditions like spinal cord injury, multiple sclerosis and stroke might not be able to return to work and could require disability benefits.
-Jean assesses general strength and mobility, fine motor skills and cognition through a series of tasks.
+Therapists assess general strength and mobility, fine motor skills and cognition through a series of tasks.

 A Functional Capacity Evaluation looks at both general strength and mobility as well as job-specific tasks like lifting, carrying objects and climbing stairs.